readytotest/playwright-allure-report/README.md

 To solve the problem, I created [The Repo Clean-O-Matic (YAML)](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) that runs the **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
 Before I knew it, I was six hours deep in YAML and shell scripts at 2am.
 I'm not that great with this stuff, but it's a great learning experience researching, looking at the documentation, and all the trial and error.
 Feel free to use it, although I imagine it will wipe out your screenshots/videos from your _previous runs_.. not an issue for me, because I've got videos attached to the workflow runs using the HTML reporter.
 The Repo Clean-O-Matic is set to run automatically every Sunday at 12:00 UTC or I can run it manually too.
 Also the size of the repo can take quite a while to update after you run this, but there's other ways to see if it worked.
 See the comments in the [YAML](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) for more details.

+**Update MAY 08 2025**
+It turns out that it wasn't just `.webm` and `.png` files causing the repo to grow.
+Even after running the cleaner regularly I was watching it grow steadily to 160MB.
+I couldn't get it smaller either until I added more file types to the delete list.
+There were some `.zip` files taking up a lot of space, and I noticed the `.css` file was around 1MB (Deploy 100 reports and you've got a 100MB repo size in just deleted .css files alone).
+Anyway, I went ahead and added nearly every file type and now when I run it, the repo size is around 5MB.

 ## Race Conditions on Concurrent PRs

 If multiple pull requests (based on the same branch commit) are opened and their workflows try to access the the branch the Allure reports live in, you might hit a race condition when one of the workflows tries to push the report back to that repo. `! [remote rejected] live-reports -> live-reports (cannot lock ref 'refs/heads/live-reports': is locked`